tommardh/scope360-site-se/_products/light.md

 summary: Contains the Flow and Forecast perspectives from a Jira board.
 The functionality available in Jira Flow Companion is now available to everyone through Scope360°.
 ---

-# Dear user of Flow Companion for JIRA,
+# Dear user of Flow Companion for JIRA

 we would like to open up your Jira experience even more, for free - at least for a while:)

-We hereby give You [Scope360° Professional](./professional.html) and hope You will enjoy it as much as we do! <br>
+We hereby give You [Scope360° Professional](./professional.html) and hope You will enjoy it as much as we do!
 The upgrade is planned for May 13th.

 We, who are developing Flow Companion for JIRA and Scope360° have for several years worked with great joy and enthusiasm to help our customers become better at